mlightning3/ThirdEye/README.md

 can follow the steps for building a signed apk in Android Studio.

 Here is a short summation of how the project is layed out.
-The app currently uses different activities for each of the different main parts (Main view, video stream view, setting view, filelisting view).
-As such, there is at least one java file for each of the activities, as well as a resource file that defines the layout that will be displayed on the screen.
+The app currently uses one main activity for everything to live in.
+Then each of the different main parts (device control, video stream view, setting view, filelisting view), are implemented as fragments (mini activities that can be swapped out).
+As such, there is at least one java file for each of the fragments, as well as a resource file that defines the layout that will be displayed on the screen.
 Some things, like the filelisting activity, also call on other third party libraries, so be prepared to look in other places than Google's Android development pages.